 But, for anyone reading this - make up your own mind.
 And if you need any encouragement, it seems that after the success of Spanish night, they are intending to do a School Dinners night...

 A guide to eating and drinking in Folkestone, Sandgate, Hythe, and the surrounding area...
-Do you remember when this was the top ranking result for Folkestone Eating, if you're not mentioned here who knows you're there..?
+TOP ranking result for Folkestone Eating, if you're not mentioned here who knows you're there..?
 All independent, unpaid, and not intended to be spiteful...

 See a full list of Folkestone eating and bars, browse our reviews, find a restaurant on our map, does that still work?
 You can't leave yr own reviews here any more, sorry.
 This is my site The FG that I built in a frenzy of excitement when I first came to Folkestone sometime in '04.
 Now I've moved out of Folkestone again (though just to Hythe) it doesn't get as much love as it used to.